Luis Ortiz (Puerto Rican boxer): Pro career

 Ortiz tried professional boxing between 1985 and 1986.
 He did not enjoy much success in the professional rankings, winning 2 bouts and losing 1.
+His lone loss was to California fighter, Henry Lugo.

 All his three professional fights were won or lost by decision.
 Ortiz retired soon after his third bout, and now holds an office job in his native town.

 Retirement (1986–present)

 In 2016, Ortiz made a bid to become a delegate of the Puerto Rico Boxing Federation.